 SharePoint integration

-Start the integration by following the procedure below.
+Start the integration by following the steps below.

 In the Alli dashboard, go to Knowledge Base > External Data tab.